Pier1965/MonCafeRadio/README.md

 --------
 The following files could/should be altered in order to personalize the compilation process.
 This latter can been performed relying on VS code and the Platformio plugin:
+- include/HWsettingsDefine.h (define HW preferencies: screen model, use of a relay to switch on and off audio ampli, infrared remote control model);
 - platformio.ini (set the esp32 model);
 - include/gpio.h (for different pinout configuration);
 - include/define.h (change OLED dimensions and pinout, enable use of NEXTION touch);